trexminer/T-Rex/README.md

         --low-load                 Low load mode (default: 0).
 1 - enabled, 0 - disabled.
                                    Reduces the load on the GPUs if possible.
-Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --kernel                   Choose kernel for Ethash (default: 0).
+Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --kernel                   [Ethash] Choose CUDA kernel (default: 0).
 Range from 0 to 5.
                                    Set to 0 to enable auto-tuning: the miner will benchmark each kernel and select the fastest.
                                    Can be set to a comma separated list to apply different values to different cards.
                                    (eg: --kernel 2,1,1,3)